realrasengan/SaltShaker/README.md

 SaltShaker.decrypt(message, nonce, public-key, private-key) = Decrypt a message with a target public-key and private-key

-SaltShaker.encryptPSK(msg,key)
+SaltShaker.AESencrypt(msg,key)
-= Encrypt a msg with a symmetric key
+= AES encrypt a msg with a symmetric key

-SaltShaker.decryptPSK(msg,nonce,key)
+SaltShaker.AESdecrypt(msg,key)
-= Decrypt a msg with a symmetric key and nonce
+= AES decrypt a msg with a symmetric key

 ```